 So how do you navigate that?

 We do have shared leadership of all of our artistic choices [with a POC guest curator each season].
-I’m the only white employee of Intiman and I’m very, very aware of that.
+I’m currently the only full-time white employee of Intiman and I’m very, very aware of that.
 It’s a bummer and it’s something that I can’t change.
 It’s a bummer because I think being bummed about it can make me very unproductive, and that’s not good for anybody.

 It’s spending a lot of time and energy to figure out how to make yourself smaller in a room and how to center their voices, and doing that imperfectly.
 It’s a commitment to an incredibly steep learning curve at all times.
 For people who are wired to take things more personally, I wouldn’t suggest that they do this.
 I just have a really analytical upbringing, and I can talk about ideas and concepts and institutionalized things and not have to cry about it or take up space crying about it.
 I think that’s kind of key.